cloudwan/gohan/README.md

   path: "/v2.0/network.*"
 ```

-You can also find an example for Go based extension in here
+You can also find an example for Go based extensions in here
 https://github.com/cloudwan/gohan/tree/master/exampleapp

-see more description in doc
+See more information in the documentation.

-## Integrate Gohan with your system ##
+## Integrate Gohan with your system

-Every CRUD event will be pushed to sync layer (currently etcd is supproted), so your worker can be syncroniced.
+Every CRUD event will be pushed to a sync layer (currently *etcd* is supported), so your worker can be synchronized.

 You can also use Gohan as a worker.
+Gohan supports AMQP (OpenStack
-Gohan support AMQP (OpenStack notification), SNMP (experimental) and CRON, and execute extension.
+  notification), SNMP (experimental), and CRON, to execute extensions.

 ```yaml
 # Watch etcd and execute extension